Is it the fear of the unknown? The overwhelming weight of expectation? The harsh reality that failure is an option?

 As inspirational of a story as that may be, it didn’t always seem like a possibility.

 Odom first began experiencing sharp knee pains at 10 years of age.
-Doctors contested that it was a result of him being too active as an athlete, which the family expectedly accepted as the reason.
+Doctors contested that it was a result of his being too active as an athlete, which the family expectedly accepted as a fair reason.